anchurcn/GoldsrcPhysics/README.md

 1. Open project properties window.
  - edit the post build event on build event pannel for copying GoldsrcPhysics.dll to `"path\to\your\game\gsphysics\bin"`
  - select debug pannel, edit the path **Launch external program** to your game executable file.
 Usually named hl.exe or cstrick.exe.
- - maybe need some program arguments to specify your mod.
+ - maybe need some program arguments to specify your mod. eg `-dev -debug -console`
  1. Press F5, you'll see the game launched by VS2019.
  1. If you set a break point, VS2019 will tell you the break point is available.